miguel123yebdh/trm-dashboard/README.md

 ## <img src="./images/trm_logo.png" width="225" height="225" alt="Logo" align="left"> T.R.
 MARAZZATTO DASHBOARD

-🇺🇸 Automated program for creating panels, in order to present the performance of PMOC and other services, from the company T.R.
+🇺🇸 Automated program for creating panels, in order to present the performance of PMOC and other Services, from the company T.R.
 MARAZZATTO to industries such as Unilever.

-🇧🇷 Programa automatizado para criação de painéis, com o objetivo de apresentar o desempenho do PMOC e outros serviços, da empresa T.R.
+🇧🇷 Programa automatizado para criação de painéis, com o objetivo de apresentar o desempenho do PMOC e outros Serviços, da empresa T.R.
 MARAZZATTO para indústrias como a Unilever.